se-iram/WeatherApp-AndroidApp/README.md

 # Android Weather App 🌦️

 A modern Android Weather App that allows users to search for any city and get real-time weather information along with visually appealing animations.
 The Weather App is an Android application that helps users quickly check the current weather for any city.
-It solves the problem of having to search multiple sources for weather information by providing real-time temperature, humidity, wind speed, and weather conditions in a single, easy-to-use app with a clean and dynamic interface
+It solves the problem of having to search multiple sources for weather information by providing real-time temperature, humidity, wind speed, and weather conditions in a single, easy-to-use app with a clean and dynamic interface.

 ---

 Project Team: Iram Hameed (221994), Eman Fatima (222007)